 But, Erasmus was no absolute pacifist.
-He was very much the nimble, subtle and nuanced owl of his age, ever finding a thoughtful and navigating a thoughtful pathway between the pacifist doves and warlike hawks. (name and source withheld).
+He was very much the nimble, subtle and nuanced owl of his age, ever finding a thoughtful and navigating a thoughtful pathway between the pacifist doves and warlike hawks.

-\$\\$\\$ The fruit of the righteous is a tree of life, but violence takes lives away.-Proverbs 11:30 \$\\$\\$ called to be nonviolent too,"1 then aren't exception caveats in the otherwise dovish Erasmus-he the premier 16th-century Peace theologian-more of a departure from The Way than 'nimble' on The Way?
+My friend's assessment that such thinkers are "the nimble, subtle and nuanced owls of their age" has always struck me as passing strange.
+If "Teaching the Gospel Message that Jesus was totally nonviolent, and we're called to be nonviolent too," then aren't exception caveats in the otherwise dovish Erasmus-he the premier 16th-century peace theologian-more of a departure from The Way than 'nimble' on The Way?
 And can it be denied that his opposition to church militarism became his legacy-not nimble path-picking between doves and hawks?